fmsouza/wcode/README.md

 #### `npm start`

-Runs the web application in the server address http://localhost:3000
+Runs the web application in the address http://localhost:3000, and the server in http://localhost:8080

 #### `npm run build`